ibm-cloud-docs/account/add_webhooks.md

 There might be extra fields added in the future without a major version change.
 This means that any code that is processing notifications should be prepared to ignore the fields that it does not recognize.
 {: note}

-## Add webhooks to a distribution list
+## Adding webhooks to a distribution list
 {: #add-webhook-distribution-list}

 To add webhooks to a distribution list, complete the following steps: